websanova/websanova.github.io/_posts/2015-09-07-speeding-up-homestead-on-windows-using-nfs.md

 But wait, why is everything so slow?
 I started searching Google and it seems it's a common problem for Windows.
 It seems the trick is to enable `nfs` support for windows and boot your folders using the `nfs` file system.

-It took a bit of searching and tinkering so thought I would share is it only takes a few simple steps
+It took a bit of searching and tinkering so thought I would share the few simple steps it takes to enable `nfs` for vagrant on Windows.

 ## Install NFS Plugin